wombat-p/WOMBAT-Pipelines/README.md

 You can add other NextFlow parameters as described extensively [here](https://www.nextflow.io/docs/edge/cli.html?highlight=timeline#)

-## Valid data analysis parameters per workflow
+### Valid data analysis parameters per workflow
+The following parameters can be provided via the parameter yaml file (`--parameters` flag)

-Here _TRUE_ means that the parameter can be changed.
+As not all parameters are available for each workflow, the last columns describe their applicability.
+Here, _TRUE_ means that the parameter is available and can be modified.

 | parameter                | type     | sdrf name                                 | default                                      | maxquant                 | proline                  | compomics                | tpp                      |
 | ------------------------ | -------- | ----------------------------------------- | -------------------------------------------- | ------------------------ | ------------------------ | ------------------------ | ------------------------ |